ShiftDock/backbone.ticker/README.md

 A simple, small ticker for backbone that runs a payload at a given interval.

-At ShiftDock we needed a discrete ticker that was flexible enough to run our long-polling function whilst allowing us to force an action outside of the timed poller without causing a stall or spinning off more than one process.
-Calling setTimeout recursively can create a few tricky bugs so it made sense use Backbone's powerful MVC structure and dirty attributes to tame this behaviour.
+Calling setTimeout recursively can create a few tricky problems; including silent stalls and accumulating multiple processes that can quickly get out of control.
+Backbone.Ticker uses Backbone's powerful MVC structure and dirty attributes to tame this behaviour by recording setTimeout process numbers and killing unused processes.

-We couldn't find something out there that did exactly what we wanted so we created backbone.ticker instead.
+At ShiftDock we needed a ticker that was flexible enough to run both quick native processes and asynchronous updates to our server without falling over.We couldn't find something out there that did exactly what we wanted so we created Backbone.Ticker instead.

 ## Usage